 The module starts with an introduction to cognitive psychology.
 Teacher-supervised and webbased lectures are interleaved with seminars, practical exercises and quizzes.
 Quizzes are compulsory.
-Attendance and active participation on 80% of the seminars is required.
+Attendance and active participation on at least 80% of the seminars is required, see heading "Examination".